WebOrigami/docs/src/content/framework/intro1.md

 title: "Tutorial start"
 ---

-You can do this tutorial in two ways:
+You can do this tutorial in three ways:

+## Option 1: Web-hosted Glitch editor

+Glitch is a code editor intended for a general audience, including hobbyists and content creators whose primary profession is _not_ software programming.

+<span class="tutorialStep"></span> Open the **[link goes here]** project and click the **Remix** button.

-## Option 1: Web-hosted coding environment
+## Option 2: Web-hosted StackBlitz coding environment

-This option doesn't require installing anything on your own computer.
+StackBlitz is intended for people who are comfortable in a full programming environment.
+It uses a web-based version of VS Code, a popular editor for professional software developers.

-<span class="tutorialStep"></span> Open the [framework introduction on StackBlitz](https://stackblitz.com/github/GraphOrigami/framework-intro), a hosted development environment.
-Open StackBlitz in a separate window so you can follow along here.
+<span class="tutorialStep"></span> Open the [framework introduction on StackBlitz](https://stackblitz.com/github/GraphOrigami/framework-intro) in a separate window so you can follow along here.

 There are a variety of ways to incorporate Origami into an existing web server or a larger project, but for this introduction, you'll use the small server included with the [ori command-line interface](/cli) that is part of Origami.